netzulo/evm-deployer-boilerplate/README.md

 # EVM Deployer Boilerplate 🚀

 Welcome to **VM Deployer BoilerplateUE**!
-This repository provides a base framework to help you easily deploy virtual machines across various platforms, utilizing automation, modular configurations, and integration with blockchain ecosystems for an enhanced deployment experience.
+This repository provides a base framework to help you easily deploy EVM across various platforms, utilizing automation, modular configurations, and integration with blockchain ecosystems for an enhanced deployment experience.

 ---

 ## 🌟 Features

-- **Modular & Customizable Setup**: Build your virtual machine deployments with ease and flexibility.
+- **Modular & Customizable Setup**: Build your EVM deployments with ease and flexibility.
 - **Automated Deployment Scripts**: Save time by deploying VMs with a single command.
 - **Cross-Platform Support**: Whether you're on AWS, Azure, Google Cloud, or self-hosted environments — this boilerplate works across platforms.
 - **Blockchain Integration**: Seamlessly integrate with blockchain networks like **Ethereum**, **Arbitrum**, and **Polygon** to add decentralized features to your VM deployments.